 The story of the fathers who are rarely there.
 Interviews with men at the Maine State Prison who have one or more children with women to whom they are not married.

 Removing the obstacles to school and work helps struggling single mothers escape the trap they’re in

-Part 5: Is there a solution to the single-parent crisis?
+Is there a solution to the single-parent crisis?
 Not an easy one, say the experts and the people who try to help single mothers and their children.
-But we show you how they are trying.
+But they are trying.